nrghosh/Ping/README.md

 # UDP-Ping
-Ping application using UDP sockets
+A ping application that we construct using UDP sockets

 # Process Description:
   - Server creates a UDP socket (bound to 50007), waits for messages from client